-For LUSAS version: 18.0

 For software product(s): Any Plus version.

 With product option(s): Nonlinear.

 Note: Stage 2 of the example exceeds the limits of the LUSAS Teaching and Training

-Version.
+Version

 Description: Nonlinear Analysis

 This part of the example extends the previously defined lug model used for the linear analysis.